Food Allergies & Special Dietary Needs

 Our goal at HUDS is to provide you with a safe dining experience that makes it as easy as possible for you to fully engage in the community experience around dining.
 If you have specific dietary needs and/or food allergies, you should:

-- Register with the Disability Access Office (DAO) at https://dao.fas.harvard.edu/
+1. Register and apply for a dining accommodation with the Disability Access Office (DAO) at https://dao.fas.harvard.edu/ several weeks prior to your arrival on campus.

-- Attend a meeting with DAO, dining staff, and the HUDS registered dietitian to discuss a plan for you to equitably access dining hall options on campus.
+2. Attend the dining accommodation meeting with your DAO Advisor and HUDS Management Team to discuss a plan for you to equitably access dining hall options on campus.

 Menu Labeling

 Our entire menu is online and we label every dish that contains multiple ingredients in the dining hall.
 The online menu features the entire ingredient list for a recipe.
-The labels in the dining halls feature an abbreviated list and include a notation on the bottom designating the top 8 allergens plus alcohol and pork.
+The labels in the dining halls feature an abbreviated list and include a notation on the bottom designating the major 9 allergens plus alcohol and pork.
+(See photo on the right for a sample.)

 HUDS makes every effort to label its food correctly.
 However, the number of meals served, and the number of items used, makes it impossible to guarantee the accuracy of its labeling.
 It is incumbent on every individual with specific dietary needs to make those needs known to their dining hall manager.
 Self-reporting ensures that all parties have access to the information necessary to keep you healthy and safe.
 It is also your responsibility to check in with your dining hall managers regarding any concerning ingredients.
 For further information, please speak with a member of the dining hall management team.